Gassandrid/ewan.my/content/Notes/Biology/Process of Science in Biology.md

 But if you had a $sample \ size = 1000$, you might see that only $52\%$ prefer having more chips on chocalate chips.

-This is like a [[Markov Chains Explained - 1|Markhov Chain]] - where the more you traverse the state tree, the closer the probabilities get to the ones you observe
+This is like a [[Markov Chains|Markhov Chain]] - where the more you traverse the state tree, the closer the probabilities get to the ones you observe